thephez/backup-readme/core/markdown/dash-core-wallet-arguments-and-commands-dash-qt.md

        Set a directory which contains custom css files.
 Those will be used as stylesheets for the UI.

+  -debug-ui
+       Updates the UI's stylesheets in realtime with changes made to the css files in -custom-css-dir and forces some widgets to show up which are usually only visible under certain circumstances. (default:
+       0)

   -font-family
        Set the font family.
 Possible values: SystemDefault, Montserrat.
        (default: SystemDefault)